A Guide to Cocaine Detox & Withdrawal

 The Pros and Cons of Detoxing from Cocaine at Home

-The decision to detox from cocaine at home requires the supervision of a medical doctor who can intervene should complications arise.
-American Addiction Centers details the following pros and cons of a cocaine detox at home.
+The decision to detox from cocaine at home requires the supervision of a GP who can intervene should complications arise.

 - Affordable compared to private inpatient treatment